vicjohnson1213/Bones/README.md

 `Program(name)`

+**Returns:** A new program that options/arguments/commands can be added to.

 | Argument | Description | Default |
 |----------|-------------|---------|
 | `name` | The `name` argument is required and will be displayed in the output of the default help text. | Required |